czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 ## **Use a powerful first word**

 I came across this method in my copywriting course and on Neil Patel's blog.
-Neil refers to them as [Rationales](https://neilpatel.com/blog/the-step-by-step-guide-to-writing-powerful-headlines/ "Rationales").
+Neil refers to them as Rationals.
 Basically, they are words that tell you why you should do something.

 For instance: